whateverusername0/VRTRAKILL/README.md

 5. Select your VR-ed ULTRAKILL
 6. Run it once, wait for the error message to appear in the console and then exit
 7. Go to BepInEx/plugins, open VRTRAKILL_Config.json and copy the keybinds from your ULTRAKILL options there
-  7.1 If your config file is mostly empty, copy in the [default config file from here](https://github.com/whateverusername0/VRTRAKILL/tree/master/GithubStuff).
+  7.1 If you have config related problems, copy the already generated default config file [from here](https://github.com/whateverusername0/VRTRAKILL/tree/master/GithubStuff).
 Make sure to remove the " 0.x" so it actually gets read by the mod
 8. Run VR-ed ULTRAKILL again
 9. Begin ULTRAKILLing in VR